anhpngt/merlion_sauvc/README.md

 ```
 rosrun usb_cam usb_cam_node _video_device:=/dev/video0
 ```
-Then use RViz to visualize the image topic.
+From ground PC, use rviz or rqt_image_view to visualize the image topic.